-• For travel sickness - medication will be administered if required before educational visits and must be age appropriate and supplied by the parent/guardian in its original packaging with the PIL if available.
-Parental consent to administer gained as part of the educational or residential visit.
+- For relief from pain - Standard Paracetamol will be administered in liquid or tablet form for the relief of pain i.e. period pain, migraine. - For travel sickness medication will be administered if required before educational visits and must be age appropriate and supplied by the parent/guardian in its original packaging with the PIL if available.

-Only 1 dose of any of the above medications suitable to the weight and age of the pupil will be administered during the school day with the exception of E45 hand cream which can be administered as required with parental consent gained using template B.
+Only 1 dose of any of the above medications suitable to the weight and age of the pupil will be administered during the school day.